mnnizamuddin/swtc/README.md

 npm run dev
 ```

-The task was to diplay two tables using data coming from the mock HTTP API.
+The task was to display two tables using data coming from the mock HTTP API.

 # Tools used